-Rev. Dr. J. Anthony Lloyd, Vice Chair – Rev. Lloyd has served as the pastor of the Greater Framingham Community Church for the past 20 years.
-Prior to coming to the church he served for 20 years as the associate dean of students at Gordon College in Wenham Mass., where he continues to serve as an adjunct faculty member of the Gordon Conwell Theological Seminary.
-Rev. Lloyd serves on numerous boards and committees throughout MetroWest and the United States.
-Rev. Lloyd serves as the Chair of the Board Communications and Development Committee.
+Rev. Dr. J. Anthony Lloyd, Chair – Rev. Lloyd has served as the pastor of the Greater Framingham Community Church for the past 20 years.
+Prior to coming to the church he served for 20 years as the Associate Dean of Students at Gordon College in Wenham, Mass., where he continues to serve as an adjunct faculty member of the Gordon Conwell Theological Seminary.
+Rev. Lloyd serves on numerous boards and committees throughout the MetroWest area and the United States.
+Rev. Lloyd serves as the chair of the Board Communications and Development Committee.

 Cheryl Aglio-Girelli – Cheryl has a nursing background with experience in adolescent mental health, teen pregnancy prevention and support, as well as childbirth education.
 Currently, Cheryl is the co-director of Strengthening Youth in a United Way, a program that provides adolescent health care within Framingham Public Schools to address pregnancy prevention, sexual health, and safe and healthy relationships.

 Kimberly McClure – Kimberly is an educator, foster/adoptive parent and mentor with over 20 years experience working with children and families.
 She is passionate about advocating for children and at risk youth.
-Kimberly has a background in special education and is currently a teacher at the Sudbury LEAP School where she puts her strong Arts-based training to use as the coordinator of LEAP’s Afternoon Arts Program.
+Kimberly has a background in special education and is currently a teacher at the Sudbury Language Enrichment Arts Program (LEAP) school where she puts her strong arts-based training to use as the coordinator of LEAP’s Afternoon Arts Program.
 Kimberly and her family live in Framingham.

 Steven McKay – Steven is Regional Director for Defined Contribution Sales at Putnam Investments.
 A graduate of Salem State College, his career includes 15 years spent at MFS Investment Management, where he held various sales and management-level positions in the retirement services company.
 In his current role at Putnam Investments, he is responsible for sales of full service corporate retirement plans and defined contribution investment only sales while maintaining key relationships with consultants, registered investment advisors, and financial advisors.
 He and his family reside in North Andover.